Anglican ministry: History and background

 The effect of Henry VIII's Act in Restraint of Appeals (24 Hen.
 8. c.
 12) and first Act of Supremacy (26 Hen.
 8. c.
 1) was to establish royal authority in all matters spiritual and temporal, even assigning the power of ecclesiastical visitation over the Church in the English Realm.
 Queen Elizabeth I, while declining the title of Supreme Head, was declared to be "Supreme Governor of this realm ... as well in all spiritual or ecclesiastical things or causes as temporal".
 Thus, although the Church of England was regarded in the sixteenth century as a church of the Reformation, it nonetheless maintained the historic church structure, including the maintenance of the threefold order of the ministry, with bishops, consecrated in apostolic succession, ordaining deacons, and priests.

 Ministry and the sacraments

 In Anglican sacramental theology, certain ministerial functions can only be performed by individuals ordained into one or more of the three holy orders.
 There are two kinds of ministers in this sense.
 The ordinary minister of a sacrament has both the spiritual power to perform the sacrament (i.e. a valid sacrament) and the legal authority to perform the sacrament (i.e. a licit sacrament).
 An extraordinary minister has the spiritual power but may only perform the sacrament in certain special instances under canon law (i.e. emergencies).
 If a person who is neither an ordinary nor an extraordinary minister attempts to perform a sacrament, no preternatural effect happens (i.e. the putative sacrament is not merely illicit, but invalid).

-In the Anglican Communion, the following are ministers of the sacraments ("clergy" refers to either a deacon, priest, or bishop):
+The sacraments recognised in the Anglican Communion may only be conducted as follows: